apache/fluo/docs/install.md

 # Fluo Install Instructions

-Instructions for installing Apache Fluo and starting a Fluo application in YARN on a cluster where Accumulo, Hadoop & Zookeeper are running.
+Instructions for installing Apache Fluo and starting a Fluo application on a cluster where Accumulo, Hadoop & Zookeeper are running.
 If you need help setting up these dependencies, see the [related projects page][related] for external projects that may help.